ben-franklin-magnified-on-hundred-dollar-bill-990x358

 Hybrid & Online Certified Fraud Examiner Programs

 Several reputable, certified fraud examiner and forensic accounting programs are available in hybrid and online formats to help students become eligible to earn CFE credentials.
-Students can also look for programs through a school’s college of business or department of accountancy, where programs are available at the undergraduate and graduate levels.
+Students can also look for programs through a school’s College of Business or Department of Accountancy, where programs are available at the undergraduate and graduate levels.
 Read on to learn about online and hybrid programs for certified fraud examiners.

-Champlain College in Burlington, Vermont, offers an online certificate in forensic accounting.
+Champlain College in Burlington, Vermont, offers an online undergraduate certificate program in forensic accounting.
 The Champlain certificate program requires 21 credits and is offered as part of the college’s cybersecurity department.
 Courses include forensic accounting; accounting information systems; auditing; digital forensic investigation techniques, and white-collar crime.

 Graduates from this program can help audit accounting and IT internal controls departments and point out weaknesses to avoid exploitation and data breaches.